basecamp/policies/cancellation.md

 * [Campfire][https://help.37signals.com/billing/questions/316-information-about-adjusting-your-plan-or-canceling-your-account#Campfire]
 * [37Suite][https://help.37signals.com/billing/questions/316-information-about-adjusting-your-plan-or-canceling-your-account#Suite]

+Our legal responsibility is to account owners, which means we cannot cancel an account at the request of anyone else.
+If for whatever reason you no longer know who the account owner is, [contact us][https://basecamp.com/support].
+We will gladly reach out to any current account owners at the email addresses we have on file.

 ## What happens when you cancel?

 You won&rsquo;t be able to access your account once you cancel, so make sure you download everything you want to keep beforehand.